 The fifth floor, counting down, was only one level of the subterranean living areas, cramped and stocked to the brim with magical girls.

 Usually, most girls stocking a particular city were local, and generally lived either alone, with their teams, or with whatever family they had.
-These were those who had the opportunity to stay away from the front, and either had a skill specialization with little comparative advantage in direct combat, or those who had been in combat for long enough that it was felt they deserved a break.
+These were those who had the opportunity to stay away from the front, and either had a skill specialization with little comparative advantage in direct combat, or had been in combat for long enough that it was felt they deserved a break.

 Mitakihara City was different.
 It had far more than the usual share of girls from outside the city, and this effect was amplified by the Church's careful selection of who got to reside here—Church members, of course, and usually those who caught the eye of someone in the organization.
 The Church was not shy about using its pull within the military to draw in newer girls who would ordinarily not be exempted.

 The military tolerated it because of the Church's track record of training exceptional magical girls, and also because of the intrinsic value the Church provided to the war effort.
 In a situation where their most powerful weapons were literally powered by morale, anything that boosted morale was highly prized—and the Church was very good at boosting morale.